faabiopontes/daily-dose-of-development/modern-react-with-redux/app8-blog/README.md

    We get fetched data into a component by generating new state in our redux store, then getting that into our component through **mapStateToProps**

 ## What's wrong with 'fetchPosts'?

 1. Action creators must return plain JS objects with a type property.
 With `async`, `await`, what we write is not actually what runs on the browser.
 2. By the time our action gets to a reducer, we won't have fetched our data.
 Because requests run asynchronious to the flow of our code.

+## Types of action creator

+- Syncronous: Instantly returns an action with data ready to go
+- Asynchronous: Takes some amount of time for it to get its data ready to go

+## Middlewares in Redux

+Function that gets called with every action we dispatch Has the ability to **STOP, MODIFY,** or otherwise mess around with actions Tons of open source middleware exist
+Most popullar use of middleware is for dealing with async actions We are going to use a middleware called `Redux-Thunk` to solve our async issues